brianshurley/vegas-favorites/README.md

 Live music in casinos... from single piano lounge singers to full rock bands.
 I'd always just stumble across them.

+## Outside

+__Hoover Dam.__ Take the upgraded tour.
+It really is the best dam tour around.

+__Kayaking the Colorado.__ Just downstream of Hoover Dam is a strech of river that is stunning and you can find outfitters to drop you off and pick you up a few miles downstream (takes about 6 hours if I recall).
+Hot springs everywhere along the way... pretty little creeks flowing into the river and you realize they are 160 degrees.
+Owls and birds or prey nesting.
+Beautiful canyons.

+__Red Rock Canyon.__ Just scramble/hike on the iconic rocks.
+Icebox Canyon is a great hike... get there early if it is hot.

 ## Errata

-I truly think Vegas is meant to be experienced half-drunk from breakfast until bedtime... with a good nap in the afternoon (preferably by the pool).
+I truly think Vegas is meant to be experienced half-drunk from breakfast until bedtime... with a good nap in the afternoon.
 Start on the plane there, a marg in the cab outta the airport and don't stop until you are back at DIA.
 It is total and complete sensory overload and this is the only way I think a normal person can adapt.